 This is similar to the brake described in S.M.
-102 with the exception that the lever 1 operates in a quadrant 2 formed of two $2\frac{1}{2}$ Small Radius Curved Strips connected to the frame by means of a $1\frac{1}{2}$ Strip 3 and a Flat latter Collar is fitted with a § Bolt, and should the Crank Handle commence to rotate, the head of this bolt strikes against the stop 5 and prevents further movement.
-Hence in order to operate the model it is necessary to push the Crank Handle inward slightly so that the § Bolt clears the stop 5.
+89 with the exception that the lever 1 operates in a quadrant 2 formed of two $2\frac{\pi}{2}$ small radius Curved Strips connected to the frame by means of a 11⁄2" Strip 3 and a Flat Trunnion 4.
+The lever should be gripped firmly by the Curved Strips so that it will remain in any required position.